After Nineteen Years of Nothing

 David was six years old, nervously sitting by himself at an empty plastic table in the cafeteria.
 The school day had ended; it was aftercare.
 At recess, another boy had splashed him with mud.
 Now, that same boy pointed across the room at David’s pants and whispered something to one of his friends.
 Laughter rippled outward in the group that heard.
 David felt his face flush and he stared determinedly at the tabletop, swinging his legs and urging himself not to cry.

-Kohao sat bolt upright in bed, petrified and sweating.
+Kato sat bolt upright in bed, petrified and sweating.
 His sheets felt suffocating, like a funeral shroud, and he struggled to disentangle himself from them.
 He didn’t want this.
 He didn’t want this.
 He didn’t want this.

 David sat, alone as always, at a table separate from the other kids; he’d begun to understand they didn’t want him here.
 He wished for the wildflower fields back in Montana.
 Aftercare still had instructed busywork, and he was meant to be coloring a barn and apple orchard, all inside the lines.
 Someone had taken both his red and green crayons.
 He felt deeply that if he ventured onto a limb with purple, he’d be scolded.
 He bit his lip.

-Kohao freed himself from his bedding by falling out of bed and he stumbled out into the hallway with his heart pounding in his chest as though desperate to escape the confines of his ribcage.
+Kato freed himself from his bedding by falling out of bed and he stumbled out into the hallway with his heart pounding in his chest as though desperate to escape the confines of his ribcage.
 He needed to find Chey.
 And Anarchy.
 Or maybe the bathroom: He’d be spilling his guts in one way or another.

 He groped his way to Anarchy’s bedroom and shook uncontrollably, bracing himself against the doorframe.

 “Chey?” he called into the dark; his choked voice sounding frail and young; “I’m sorry, I just—I said I’d come find you if I needed to talk—” His bleary eyes adjusted in time to register Anarchy’s startled expression and to see Chey vault out of bed in his haste to cover the distance.
-Kohao collapsed into his arms and buried his face in his friend’s shoulder.
+Kato collapsed into his arms and buried his face in his friend’s shoulder.

 “Is something coming back to you?”
 Chey murmured softly.